Yertle the Turtle and Other Stories: Publication history

 The book is dedicated to the Sagmaster family as a tribute to Joseph Sagmaster, who had introduced Seuss to his first wife, Helen Palmer, when they were both attending Oxford University.
 Sagmaster is quoted as saying that bringing the two together was "the happiest inspiration I've ever had".

 Adaptations

 Although Yertle the Turtle and Other Stories has not been directly adapted, several characters from the book have appeared in other media.
 Yertle is a main antagonist in the first season of the 1996–1998 puppetry television series The Wubbulous World of Dr. Seuss (performed by Anthony Asbury), and in Lynn Ahrens and Stephen Flaherty's Broadway musical Seussical, Yertle serves as a judge and Gertrude McFuzz acts as Horton's love interest.
-The story was also turned into a dance number in the 1994 film In Search of Dr. Seuss.
+The story was also turned into a dance number in the 1994 film In Search of Dr. Seuss with Yertle's lines performed by gospel singer Andraé Crouch.

 Yertle the Turtle and Other Stories is a 1992 animation directed by Ray Messecar and narrated by John Lithgow.